I'm now being flooded with emails from people reminding me that McCain really didn't give up any information.

 Welcome back.

-Rush Limbaugh, the Excellence in Broadcasting Network.
+Rush Limbaugh, The Excellence in Broadcasting Network.

 Here's the phone number, 800-282-2882.

-Ladies and gentlemen, I should tell you that I was uh offered this morning the opportunity to write 800 words of an op-ed for the Wall Street Journal tomorrow on this Spanish language ad of Obama's that smears uh John McCain and me.
+Ladies and gentlemen, I should tell you that I was offered this morning the opportunity to write 800 words of an op-ed for the Wall Street Journal tomorrow on this Spanish language ad of Obama's that smears John McCain and me.

-You know, I was I was reminded, by the way, of something when I when I saw this, I've read Clarence Thomas's book, and there's a passage in Justice Thomas's book discussing his confirmation hearings.
+I've read Clarence Thomas' book, and there's a passage in Justice Thomas's book discussing his confirmation hearings.

-He was blindsided by a question from Joe Biden, where Biden used a quote from a long ago Clarence Thomas speech.
+He was blindsided by a question from Joe Biden, where Biden used a quote from a long-ago Clarence Thomas speech.

-Remember Charlie Gibson misquoting Sarah Palin from an AP story and said exact words, exact words.
+Remember Charlie Gibson misquoting Sarah Palin from an AP story and said, exact words, exact words.

 And she didn't remember it that way either.

-Charlie, I'm not I don't I don't I don't remember it that way.
+Charlie, I don't remember it that way.

-Biden sneered it was an exact quote, and Clarence Thomas was left to trying to defend the original intent of his point with this supposedly exact quote hanging over him saying the opposite.
+And Clarence Thomas was left to trying to defend the original intent of his point with this supposedly exact quote hanging over him saying the opposite.

-It's the old were you lying then or are you lying now, Trap?
+It's the old, were you lying then or are you lying now trap?

 And during a break, Thomas's staff reviewed the speech in question, discovered that in fact Biden had used the exact quote, but lifted it out of its context to suggest a completely opposite meaning.